 What is the Best Gym Towel Material

-Towels used for gym workouts or any other physical activity are generally made from cotton, microfiber and bamboo or a combination of natural and manmade materials.
-Bamboo towels – ooh that sounds scratchy!
+The best gym towels are generally a combination of natural and manmade materials.
+Towels used for gym workouts or any other physical activity are generally made from cotton, microfiber or even bamboo.
+Ooh bamboo towels – that sounds scratchy!

-Supima cotton is a superior brand which is grown and processed in the US, in fact, you can only buy true fabric made from Supima in the States or from licensees.
+Supima cotton is a superior brand that is grown and processed in the US, in fact, you can only buy true fabric made from Supima in the States or from licensees.

 For working out at home keeping a fluffy cotton gym towel hanging somewhere convenient makes sense but as a travel towel, for instance, one that needs to be carried around in your bag along with a load of other stuff, not so.